IBM-Bluemix-Docs/node/healthcheck.md

 Check the status of the app with a browser by accessing the `/health` endpoint.

-Health check is extensible, as you can add timestamps or other meaningful criteria.
+Health check is extensible, as you can add time stamps or other meaningful criteria.

 ## Accessing Health check from Node.js Starter Kit apps
 {: #healthcheck-starterkit}